Brynjar Ingi Bjarnason

-Brynjar Ingi Bjarnason (born 6 December 1999) is an Icelandic footballer who plays as a centre-back for German club Greuther Fürth and the Iceland national team.
+Brynjar Ingi Bjarnason (born 6 December 1999) is an Icelandic footballer who plays as a centre-back for Danish Superliga club Sønderjyske and the Iceland national team.

 Club career

 On 30 June 2021, he signed a three-year contract with an option for fourth year with Italian club Lecce.

 On 23 July 2025, Brynjar Ingi signed a two-season contract with Greuther Fürth in German 2.
 Bundesliga.

+On 8 August 2026, Brynjar Ingi moved to Sønderjyske in Denmark with a three-year deal.

 International career

 Brynjar Ingi Bjarnason made his international debut for Iceland on 29 May 2021 in a friendly match against Mexico in Arlington, Texas.
 He scored his first international goal against Poland in Poznań on 8 June 2021.